 My own introduction to international law came almost by accident.
 The Australian Law Reform Commission, of which I was the chairman, was asked to examine the Australian laws on privacy protection.
 At that time, the Organisation for Economic Cooperation and Development ("OECD") in Paris (of which Australia is a member) commenced a project on the implications of transborder data flows for the protection of privacy.
-I was elected Chairman of the Expert Group assigned to conduct this The guidelines developed by the Expert Group2 were adopted by the OECD Council and recommended to member states.
-Their principles have been adopted in the legislation of many OECD countries, including my own3.
+I was elected Chairman of the Expert Group assigned to conduct this study.
+The guidelines developed by the Expert Group were adopted by the OECD Council and recommended to member states.
+Their principles have been adopted in the legislation of many OECD countries, including my own.
 This taught me the practical ways in which international bodies, tackling a global problem presented by new technology, could develop legal principles which crossed linguistic, cultural and legal traditions.
-Lawyers and others could come together to help solve a problem which was basically one of respecting the integrity and з Privacy Act 1988 (Cth).
+Lawyers and others could come together to help solve a problem which was basically one of respecting the integrity and individuality of human beings.
+From that moment I became an enthusiast for the role of international institutions and an optimist about the development of international legal principles for the protection of common values.